|Manoir de Jouralem||Self Catering||Flexible||4||8||4||Childrens room - sofabed, double bed & 2 singles.|

 The bedrooms are located on the ground floor, first and second floors of the Manoir.
 Three of the bedrooms and the salon are accessed via a stone staircase in the tower.
 The top floor bedroom is accessed via a further wooden staircase from the salon and may therefore be unsuitable for anyone unable to comfortably manage 2 flights of stairs.
 The bedroom Le Chevalier is on the ground floor and has it's own entrance from the garden.

-The Manoir can accommodate one baby and up to two children.
+The Manoir can accommodate one baby and up to 4 children.
 One travel cot can be provided to use in a bedroom.
-Two pull-out beds are available for children and can be used in any of the bedrooms on the ground floor and first floor.
-A changing table and high chair are available on request.
+Four pull-out beds are available for children and can be used in any of the bedrooms on the ground floor and first floor.
+A changing table, high chairs and booster seats are available on request.

 We moved to France from England in 2017 to find an idyllic way of life for our twin children and our dog.
 We are passionate about local, seasonal cooking and great wine.
 It is our pleasure to offer our hospitality to guests at Manoir de Jouralem.